arawseekers/blog/content/posts/fbless.md

 It's quite similar to Facebook's News Feed, but without the algorithm that pre-selects posts to present to you.
 With the algorithm, other posts are often drowned out, and sometimes forgotten.
 It's not so with RSS Feed.

-In many RSS Feeds, updates from subscriptions are shown in chronological order by default, entrusting to the user the task to select which of the posts are worth consuming.
+In many RSS Feeds, updates from subscriptions are shown in chronological order by default, entrusting the user the task to select which posts are worth consuming.

 When considering what RSS reader to choose, pick the one that's accessible to all platforms (web based, Android, iOS) so you can read Content wherever you want.
 You may want to start [here](https://www.slant.co/topics/446/~best-news-readers).